-Located alongside the Beeline Highway (AZ-87) about an hour northeast of Phoenix, Iron Dike is a notable peak featuring rocky slopes and old stone walls (put in by Cowboys?
-Indians?
-Military?) on its flat summit.
+Located alongside the Beeline Highway (AZ-87) about an hour northeast of Phoenix, Iron Dike is a notable peak featuring rocky slopes and old stone walls on its flat summit.
 The peak lies less than a half-mile from the highway, directly across from Mount Ord.
 The climb is short and the views are nice in all directions.

 From Phoenix, head east to the Beeline Highway (AZ-87).
 Options include following Shea Boulevard, McDowell Road, or the Loop-202 Freeway, all of which connect to AZ-87.
 Proceed northbound about 40 miles to where the highway reaches a highpoint.
 This the Gila-Maricopa County line and you’ll see a sign for Mount Ord (to the right) and Sycamore Creek (to the left).
 Iron Dike is the rocky summit to the left, north and west of the highway.
-Mileages will vary depending on how you get there and I did not bother to note any milepost signs.
+Mileages will vary depending on how you get there.
 You’ll know you’re there when you see the signs.
 If you miss the turn-off, then the highway drops steeply to the east side of the Mazatzal Range.
 Turn left onto the road toward Sycamore Creek.
 There are parking pullouts almost immediately.
 Pick any one.

 From where you park, walk back to the highway, then walk north along the shoulder of the southbound lanes for less than a half mile.
 Cars will whiz past you the whole time.
 Walk to a dirt track that comes off the highway and makes a sharp left turn, going up a hill.
 Follow this track up the hill, through a wire gate, then past a stock tank.
 Soon you’re at the east base of Iron Dike, near some power lines.
 At some point, leave the track and barge uphill to the top.
 The slopes are brushy and rocky, with lots of agave.
 The brush can be thick, but the climb is fast.
 The highest point is somewhere up here.
 Walk around until you feel you got it.

 On the south end of the summit are stone walls about 2-3 feet high, running about 40 feet, then angling for another 40 feet.
 Inside is a stone circle about 15 feet in diameter.
 The walls are just stones fitted together.
 There was no evidence of their purpose.
 It seems unlikely ranchers would do this since this seems an odd place to want to corral animals.
 Nearby Indian ruins are usually not as sloppy as these walls are.
-I don’t know their history.The one way hike is about a mile with about 500 feet of gain.
+I don’t know their history.

 There is no red tape.
 This is Forest land so be mindful of fire restrictions, and always leave the place clean when you leave.